Blank Check with Griffin & David

-Blank Check with Griffin & David is a film podcast following the career output of directors who have had significant success and are then offered a figurative blank check to pursue their passion projects.
-Most episodes focus on a single movie from the director's filmography, and the show is grouped into "miniseries," in which some or all of the director's films are reviewed.
-The show is hosted by The Atlantic film critic David Sims and actor Griffin Newman.
-As of February 2023, the podcast is discussing the films of Danny Boyle.
+Blank Check with Griffin & David is a film podcast following the career output of notable directors who had significant success early in their careers and were then offered a figurative blank check to pursue their passion projects.
+Most episodes focus on a single movie from the director's filmography, and the show's episodes are grouped into miniseries, in which some or all of the director's films are reviewed.
+Founded in 2015, the show is hosted by actor Griffin Newman and The Atlantic film critic David Sims.

 Series overview

-The Blank Check website describes the podcast as:Not just another bad movie podcast, Blank Check reviews directors' complete filmographies episode to episode.
-Specifically, the auteurs whose early successes afforded them the rare ‘blank check’ from Hollywood to produce passion projects.
-Each new miniseries, hosts Griffin Newman and David Sims delve into the works of film’s most outsized personalities in painstakingly hilarious detail.